 Part 1: Concept – the interactions of parental information behavior and their children change as their children age.

-Moving from interacting FOR children to interacting WITH children.
 This defining line made itself evident after evaluating how parents of children of different age groups interacted with information when it concerned their children and how *successful that interaction was depending on the type and domain of interaction and the child’s age.

-It became evident after evaluating the data that parents who had more conversations with their older children and who made decisions with them had more success in having open and clear communication about media and its appropriateness than those who decided everything for their children and subjected them to a more authoritarian rule.
+It became evident after evaluating the data that parents who had more conversations with their older children and who made decisions with them had far more success in having open and clear communication about media and its appropriateness than those who decided everything for their children and subjected them to a more authoritarian rule.
 Those parents who worked with their older children were less worried about their children’s interactions with media than those who preferred to do things for them.

 *success is of course subjective here but usually included the lack of a need for discipline or worry because the parent/child relationship was such that there was a clear level of trust or at least an evolving one that they were working on together

-Part 2: Concept – the parental information behavior domains parents interact within as it concerns their children changes as their children age.
+Part 2: Concept – the parental information behavior domains parents interact within, as it concerns their children, changes as their children age.

-The learning domain consists of all of those things parents do to learn what they need in order to parent.
+The Learning domain consists of all of those things parents do to learn what they need in order to parent.
 This includes the information rush parents go through when they find out they’re expecting as well as interacting with it to fulfill their children’s information needs before their children are able to do so on their own.

-The teaching domain consists of the information behavior as it relates to the parent helping to teach the child whether it be a homeschool situation or supplemental to an external student learning system.
+The Teaching domain consists of the information behavior as it relates to the parent helping to teach the child whether it be a homeschool situation or supplemental to an external student learning system.
 It is also about teaching the child how to interact with information on their own.
 This environment bridges the For children and the With children as the child ages and becomes more independent in their own information behavior.

-The understanding domain is the beginning of a mutual understanding between the child and the parent as the child becomes independent in their information behavior and the parent seeks to understand their child’s new information needs and behaviors.
+The Understanding domain is the beginning of a mutual understanding between the child and the parent as the child becomes independent in their information behavior and the parent seeks to understand their child’s new information needs and behaviors.

 Part 3: Concept – tracking parental information behavior as the child ages from 0 to 18.

-Though my research focused on recruiting parents of children 4 to 17, parents discussed younger and older children as well as children’s behaviors when they were younger.
+Though my research focused on recruiting parents of children 4 to 17, parents discussed their younger and older children as well as their participant children’s behaviors when they were younger.
 For example, the average age most children in the study started gaming was 3.5.
 This timeline is most important as it relates to part 4.

 Part 4: Concept – parental information behavior, as it concerns their children, tends to go through 4 stages corresponding to the child’s age. **